Colds: MAyurveda, the Neti Pot, and Other Essential Weapons in the Fight

 How could cleaning our nose help us not get a cold?

 I’m the cold master.
 The Queen of Colds.
-Colds are my jam.
-I’ve gotten them for a good portion of every winter ever since my daughter was born, and canceling teaching gigs is just part of the season.
+I had a cold for most of every winter for years after my daughter was born, and canceling teaching gigs was just part of the season.
 Even as a kid, I had terrible allergies to cats and dust and pollen and was mucous-y a lot.

-I took care of the mucous problem in my 30’s by reducing gluten and completely omitting dairy from my diet.
+I reduced the allergy problem in my 30’s by reducing gluten and completely omitting dairy from my diet.
 I even got two cats, and now I’m not allergic anymore, which for me is the universe’s miraculous answer to every birthday-cake wish I ever made: “please let me not be allergic to cats.”
 It feels weird to be able to say your wish out loud, but it’s come true!

 But I kept getting colds, and once my daughter was born, they seemed to overlap all winter.
-I studied Ayurveda, the oldest health system still in use today, and honed it down to some life-changing lifestyle routines and principles for busy mamas and called it MAyurveda.
+I decided to study Ayurveda, the oldest health system still in use today, and that’s when everything changed.

-Below is what I’ve learned about colds, from a MAyruveda lifestyle practitioner as well as my own vast experience with colds.
-See your doctor (as well as an Ayurvedic practitioner!) for yours. : )
+Below is what I’ve learned about colds, from an Ayruveda lifestyle practitioner as well as my own vast personal experience.
+See your doctor (as well as an Ayurvedic practitioner!) to figure out what’s right for you.

 The first and most important thing I’ve learned – and you already know this: colds are nature’s way of getting us to slow down.